How to Integrate Facebook Ads into BigQuery: Top 3 Methods

 Step 2: Set up your Google Cloud project

-- Log in to Google Cloud Console.
+- Log in to Google Cloud Console

-- Go to IAM & Admin -> Service Accounts.
+- Go to IAM & Admin → Service Accounts

-- Create a new service account.
+- Create a new service account

-- Give it the BigQuery Admin role.
+- Assign the BigQuery Admin role

 Step 3: Prepare your environment

-- Ensure Python is installed and properly configured on your side.
+pip install requests google-cloud-bigquery pandasEnsure Python 3.7+ is installed and properly configured in your environment.

 Step 4: Fetch Facebook Ads data